-ABSTRACT: Electric vehicles (EVs) reflects the viable solution but have some limitations especially in terms of autonomy.
-We advocate that the efficient routing of EVs is crucial to encourage their use.
+ABSTRACT: Electric vehicles (EVs) represent a clean alternative but have some limitations especially in terms of autonomy.
+Therefore, efficient routing of EVs is crucial to encourage their use.
 This article surveys the existing research related to electric vehicle routing problems (EVRP) and their variants.
 It examines EVRP in terms of their definitions, their objectives, and algorithms proposed for solving them.